APPEARS ON:

 Susan Kander: Hermestänze

-My first solo album, a record of incredible new works for violin by Susan Kander, is now available on MSR Classics!
+My first solo album, a record of incredible new works for violin by Susan Kander, now available on MSR Classics.

 The album features three works: Hermestänze, a cycle for violin and piano which I commissioned in 2014; Solo Sonata for violin-viola-violin, an irresistible piece with virtuosic outer movements written for the violin and a wrenching Lament for solo viola in the middle; and A Garden's Time Piece, a beautiful, heartfelt cycle for violin and soprano based on poems of Leslie Laskey.